jakob-schuster/restrander-vignette/README.md

         > output-stats.json
 ```

-### Configuring for different sequencing protocols
+### Configuring for different protocols

-Since each sequencing protocol uses its own set of primers, you'll need to use the configuration file specific to your protocol.
+Since each library preparation protocol uses its own set of primers, you'll need to provide Restrander with the configuration file specific to your protocol.
 The Restrander download includes configurations for several protocols in the `config` directory.

 <table>
     <thead>